genehaus/singlecellRNA-seq/intercellular_study/README.md

 #### 2-7.
 Run CellChat

-The goal is to generate pdf files which inclue all possible cellchat output for each cell type and each pathway in a given database of cellchat
+The goal is to generate pdf files which inclue all possible cellchat output for each cell type and each pathway in a given condition and database of cellchat